prokoudine/ardour-tutorial/content/getting-started/overview-of-the-interface/mixer-window/index.en.md

 The _Mixer_ window, can be viewed by going to the main menu and clicking `Window > Mixer > Show Mixer`.
 Alternatively, you can press **Alt+M**.

+TODO: not just display mixer strips, but control gain and plugins etc.

 The main function of the _Mixer_ window is to display all the mixer strips for the various tracks and busses side by side for easy reference.
 This window is mainly used during the _mixing_ process.
 It also provides access to plugins and